· Updated July 18, 2020 · 7 minutes to read

 To link to Podnews, we’ve some banners and logos available; and a short audio promo.

 This website is published by Podnews LLC (“us”, “we”).
-We acknowledge and respect the ancestral homelands of the Turrbal people, the traditional custodians of the area in Australia where we live and work.
+We acknowledge and respect the traditional custodians of the area in Australia where we live and work: the ancestral homelands of the Yugarapul people.

 Our editorial postal address is 29 Outlook Crescent, Bardon QLD 4065 AUSTRALIA - we like nice things.
 T-shirt size: large.